-It’s difficult to give an average lifespan of a parrot, because every species is vastly different.
-On the short side, Parakeets live 7-18 years, while African Gray’s can life 50-60 years!
+It’s difficult to give an average lifespan of a parrot because every species is vastly different.
+On the short side, Parakeets live 7-18 years, while African Gray’s can live 50-60 years!

 As a result of experimenting, scientists have discerned that parrots have the logic of a four-year-old.
 They can use tools and solve problems!

 Parrots are the only bird that can eat with their feet, which are zygodactyl.
-This means they have four “toes” on each “foot” – two facing forward, and two facing backwards.
+This means they have four “toes” on each “foot” – two facing forward and two facing backward.

 Parrots have impressively strong beaks.
-Some, like the Hyacinth Macaw, have the ability to crack macadamia nuts, or even a coconut.
+Some, like the Hyacinth Macaw, have the ability to crack macadamia nuts or even coconut.

 Most parrots are monogamous, even outside of the breeding season.

-Oddly enough, most of parrot’s taste buds are located on the roof of their mouths.
+Oddly enough, most parrots’ taste buds are located on the roof of their mouths.

 The diet of a parrot is very broad, ranging from fruit, seeds, nuts, insects, and even meat.

-It’s been discovered that there are antibacterial pigments in a parrots feathers which helps prevent them from getting sick.
+It’s been discovered that there are antibacterial pigments in a parrot’s feathers that helps prevent them from getting sick.

-The Guinness World Record for the most words known, belongs to Puck the parrot who knew more than 1,700 words.
+The Guinness World Record for the most words known by a parrot belongs to Puck the parrot, who knew more than 1,700 words.

-Depending on the species, parrots sizes range from 3 to 40 inches in length.
-The smallest species of parrot is the buff-faced pygmy which is only 3 inches long.
+Depending on the species, parrot sizes range from 3 to 40 inches in length.
+The smallest species of parrot is the buff-faced pygmy, which is only 3 inches long.